Biomedical Engineering (BIEN)

 BIEN 4700 Systems Physiology (3 credits)

 Analyses of the underlying physiologic and bioengineering aspects of the major cell and organ systems of the human from an engineer's point of view.
 Classic physiologic approaches used to introduce topics including cell functions, nervous system, nerve, muscle, heart, circulation, respiratory system, kidney, reproduction and biomechanics.
 Design problems including models of cell-organ-system function and problems in biomechanics illuminate topics covered.
-Computer techniques and relevant instrumentation are incorporated.
 Experts on related topics are invited to speak as they are available.

 Prerequisite: BIOL 1001 and Jr. stndg.